- One of Norway's most spectacular mountain areas

 NB: We advise you not to buy equipment or clothes for your trip or to incur other non-refundable expenses such as flights until you have received confirmation of your booking from us in writing.
 Note of course that the most appropriate clothing to use as well as the level of challenge experienced during any outdoor activity may vary significantly depending on factors such as the time of year and the particular weather/temperature conditions during your trip.

-A total of minimum three persons is required for scheduled tours to run.
+A total of minimum two persons is required for tours to run.
 You are of course welcome to book as a solo traveller.